 “If your business depends on you, you don’t own a business, you own a job.”

-No matter if you are selling a product, a service or you need to motivate your team to do something, persuading is the skill all of us need.
+Whether you are selling a product/service or you need to motivate your team to do something, persuasion is a skill all of us need.

 Rob Jolles shares how to lead others to discover for themselves what and why they need to change.
-While I may not be in agreement with all the points, I still think it’s a book worth reading.
+While I may not be in agreement with all of his points, I still think it’s a book worth reading.

-We moved to Texas from Illinois and faced our first tornado hit the area.
-I felt unprepared.
-Few days later at a local conference the police department recommended this book, so I read it and think it has a tremendous amount of value.
+When we moved to Texas from Illinois and faced our first tornado, I felt unprepared.
+A few days later at a local conference the police department recommended this book, so I read it and think it has a tremendous amount of value.

-While it’s impossible to predict how each of us will react in extreme situations, the book gave me an understanding of what I can expect a mind to go through and what actions can help the most.
-Better prepared than sorry.
+While it’s impossible to predict how each of us will react in extreme situations, the book gave me an understanding of what a mind goes through during a disaster, and what actions can help the most.

-One nugget I’m sure to remember is that when you need someone to call 911, don’t yell “someone call 911”, but make eye contact with one person and instruct that person to call 911 to avoid crowd paralysis mode, when there can be dozens of people but each of them thinks that someone else will call 911 and in the end no one actually makes the call.
+One nugget I’m sure to remember is that when you need someone to call 911, don’t yell “someone call 911”, but make eye contact with one person and instruct that person to call 911.
+This helps to avoid crowd paralysis when there are dozens of people but each of them thinks that someone else will call 911 and in the end no one actually makes the call.

-Always loved the work of Seth Godin and this book is his most recent one.
+I have always loved the work of Seth Godin and this book is his most recent.
 His podcast Akimbo is full of nuggets as well.
 I found this book resembles a lot of what he talks about in the podcast.

 Another book for parents of young kids.
 If microbes result in infectious diseases, we should keep our kids away from them.
 That’s how parents tend to think.
-Was very surprised to find out that the absence of microbes can lead to diseases too.
+I was very surprised to find out that the absence of microbes can lead to diseases too.